arivvid27/arivvid27/README.md

 I love to play Rocket League in the weekends on my xbox. my gamertag is 'Apollo11548"

 ### The Curious me? :
-When im curious, I take apart old devices and play with electronics.
+When im curious, I sometimes take apart old devices and play with electronics.
+Most of the time, I just google stuff up.

 ### The Bored me :
 I usually just read a book.